 Our new Business Advisory Board includes Jane Medcraft, Regional Commercial Lead at Highways England, South East, joining to offer her knowledge and experience in commercial and customer management and negotiation.
 She also brings a keen interest in responsible business and diversity.
 Jane gained her GDL from our Birmingham campus in 2005 and completed her LPC in Chester in 2007.

 I really enjoyed working on defence engineering projects when I left University with an engineering degree and then moved into the commercial function to gain more business experience.
-I worked on export contracts for Hawk aircraft for a few years while doing my GDL and LPC in my spare time.
+I worked on export contracts for Hawk aircraft for a few years while doing my GDL (now replaced by PGDL) and LPC in my spare time.
 I loved negotiating with the customers and dealing with all my internal stakeholders.
 I left to do my training contract with a top 10 law firm and managed to secure a six month secondment to the China office.
 I ended up spending almost two months in Mongolia on my own working on a deal which was being led out of the London office.
 I qualified at the height of the recession and moved to in-house roles straight away.
 I worked as an in-house solicitor for another five years, getting my ICSA qualification along the way - getting as diverse an experience as I could in-house.
 After a few years as a lawyer, I decided to do an Executive MBA at the University of Oxford and then moved back into the commercial function of big companies as I really missed being heavily involved in the business decisions.

 I’m now a Regional Commerical Lead working on the commercial aspects of multiple projects, often in a troubleshooting role.
 I believe that the combination of engineering, law and business qualifications are an excellent grounding for almost any senior role.
 However, it is the experience of working cross-border and cross-culturally which has really taught me how to build teams from the inside.
 That is invaluable when you are trying to influence people and resolve issues in a positive way.